MODLanguage/java-interpreter/README.md

 git checkout branch-for-pr

 #we import the file we extracted in the interpreter project
-git subtree merge --squash --prefix src/test/json removeme-tests-branch
+git subtree merge --squash --prefix grammar_tests removeme-tests-branch

 #we clean up the temporary branches and remote connection
 git branch -D removeme-export-branch removeme-tests-branch